KulikDM/pythresh/docs/benchmark.rst

 However, the uncertainty for many goes beyond zero indicating that in some instances the thresholder performed better than true contamination level for a particuar dataset and outlier detection method.
-Along with the thresholders, a random contamination prediction was tested as well.
+Along with the thresholders, the default contamination level set for each outlier detection method (`Default`) was tested as well as randomly picking a contamination level between 1% - 20% (`Select`).
+Finally, a baseline was also calculated if outliers were selected at random (`Random`).
-This was done by setting :math:`MMC_{norm} = 1` and represents what may be expected when a random contamination level is selected without prior knowledge.
+This was done by setting :math:`MMC_{norm} = 1`.

-Overall, all the thresholders performed better than selecting a random contamination level.
-The `FILTER` thresholder performed best while the `META` thresholder provided the smallest uncertainty about its mean.
+Overall, a significant amount of thresholders performed better than selecting a random contamination level.
+The `FILTER` thresholder performed best while the `META` thresholder provided the smallest uncertainty about its mean, and the most robust (best least accurate prediction) was `DSN`.

 .. figure:: figs/Benchmark1.png
    :alt: Benchmark defaults